patflynngithub/cloud-mock-kafka-image-pipeline/README.md

 $ docker rm pipeline_container
 $ docker rmi pipeline_image

+If you have run this mock application before, you can clear the data directories:

+You can empty the *image_\** directories (except for image_original/) using the following command:

+$ ./clean_image_dirs.sh

 Then build/run the image/container.
 Running the container automatically runs Apache Kafka.

 $ docker build -t pipeline_image .